Basic facts about the religion, caste, and ethnicity of Nepalese people

 Several ethnic groups live together in harmony in the middle hills and valleys.
 Among them are the Magars, Gurungs, Tamangs, Sunuwars, Newars, Thakalis, Chepangs, and the majority of Brahmans and Chhetris.
 The Brahmans and Chhetris have dominance in all spheres of social, religious and political life.
 There are also some occupational castes namely: Damai (tailor), Sarki (cobbler), Kami (blacksmith) and Sunar (goldsmiths).

-Kathmandu Valley represents a cultural backbone of the country where people from varied backgrounds have come together to present a melting pot.
-The natives of Kathmandu Valley are the Newars.
-Newari culture is an integration of both Hinduism and Buddhism.
+Kathmandu Valley represents the cultural backbone of the country, where people from varied backgrounds have come together to form a vibrant melting pot.
+The natives of the valley are the Newars, whose rich culture beautifully integrates both Hinduism and Buddhism.
+To explore the heritage, traditions, and spiritual landmarks of this fascinating region, consider joining our Kathmandu Tour.

 The main ethnic groups in Terai are Tharus, Darai, Kumhal, Majhi and other groups that have roots in India.
 They speak north Indian dialects like Maithili and Bhojpuri.
 There are, however, some occupational castes like Majhi (fisherman), Kumhal (potter) and Danuwar (cart driver).